SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 Before we package our solution, we want to include needed code to automate the extension activation in the site, whenever solution will be installed on the site.
 In this case, we'll use feature framework elements to perform these actions directly in the solution package, but you could also associate the application customizer to SharePoint site using REST or CSOM object model, for example as part of the site provisioning.

 1. Install solution package to site where it should be installed, so that extension manifest is being white listed for execution
 2. Associate Application Customizer to the planned scope.
-This can be performed programatically (CSOM/REST) or by using feature framework inside of the SharePoint Framework solution package.
+This can be performed programmatically (CSOM/REST) or by using feature framework inside of the SharePoint Framework solution package.
 You'll need to associate following properties in the `UserCustomAction` object at site collection, site or list level.
     * **ClientSiteComponentId:** This is the identifier (GUID) of the Field Customizer, which has been installed on the app catalog.
     * **ClientSideComponentProperties:** This is optional parameter, which can be used to provide properties for the Field Customizer instance